FNS50217-Diploma of Accounting£0

 - International Students must meet the Student Visa (SC500) requirements.

-This course may have various timetables and students are required to contact our admissions team prior to course commencement.
+This course may have various timetables and students are required to contact our admissions team before course commencement.

 Additional support is provided to those international students who are identified as a risk of not meeting the course progress requirements as per the intervention strategy.

-• One to one support from our trainers/assessors to assist with their studies.
+• One on one support from our trainers/assessors to assist with their studies.

-• One to one support from the Administration relating to any student concerns such includes language, literacy and numeracy issues.
+• One on one support from the Administration relating to any student concerns such includes language, literacy, and numeracy issues.

 • Referral to relevant external services.

 If students need any support, please contact the support team.

 Students may apply for recognition of existing qualifications or skills, knowledge and experience (credit transfer or recognition of prior learning) as per the information included in our International Student Handbook.